 Instructions

-Rinse chicken and pat dry.
-Check that innards are not in a bag in the cavity.
-If so, discard bag and put innards back into the cavity of the chicken.
+- Make the chicken in the slow cooker for dinner.
+Check out this post on how.
+Or rinse chicken and pat dry.
+Check that the neck bones and innards are not in a bag in the cavity.
+If so, discard bag and put them back into the cavity of the chicken.

-Season with any herbs and spices you like.
-I ground some of Trader Joe's Everyday Seasoning on mine.
+- Season with any herbs and spices you like.

-Take chicken out and let cool a bit so you can handle it.
-Then pull of the meat and set aside.
+- Take chicken out and let cool a bit so you can handle it.
+Then pull off the meat and set aside.
 Discard skin and throw everything else back into the crock pot.
 If it's not skin or meat, throw it in the crock pot.
+You can chop the meat and freeze in ziplock bags for other recipes.

 Jen